Photos: Britain celebrates Queen Elizabeth's Platinum Jubilee

-Huge crowds converged on central London on Thursday for the start of four days of public events to mark Queen Elizabeth II's historic Platinum Jubilee.
+Huge crowds converged on London for four days of public events to mark Queen Elizabeth II's historic Platinum Jubilee.

 At 96, the queen is celebrating 70 years on the throne — the most of any British royal, including her great-great-grandmother, Queen Victoria.